 Let’s start with the obvious: Craigslist.
 When it comes to finding a roommate, the world’s largest online classified section is hard to beat.
 The important thing when using Craigslist to find a roommate is to do your due diligence.

 It’s a good idea to meet with any potential roommates in person at least once before signing any documents.
 And the first time you’re meeting with someone in person, you may want to bring a friend in case things go sideways.
 Also, there are lots of scams floating around on Craigslist, so be cautious.
 Never give or send anyone money until you’re sure that they are legit.
 If it’s your first time renting, don’t forget about renters insurance.
 It can be a lifesaver if your personal possessions are damaged or stolen.

 With its free, map-based interface, PadMapper makes it easy to find apartments in a particular neighborhood or even on a particular block.
-If you already have an apartment or house and are looking for a roommate to fill one of your rooms, download the free Padmapper app for Android or iOS and select the “Post” tab to create a listing.
+If you already have an apartment or house and are looking for a roommate to fill one of your rooms, download the free PadMapper app for Android or iOS and create a listing.

-For a curated roommate-finding experience, roomiematch.com may be a good choice.
+For a curated roommate-finding experience, RoomieMatch may be a good choice.
 The website has actual human beings go through every listing to get rid of scams, bots and other unwanted spam.

 You can create a profile for free, which allows other users who are seeking a roommate to contact you.
 However, if you want to be proactive about your search, you’ll need to pay for a premium account.
 The cost is $19.95 for a year of use.

-Note: Just because you have paid for an account doesn’t guarantee you’ll be able to message back and forth with potential roommates.
+In addition, just because you pay for an account doesn’t guarantee you’ll be able to message back and forth with potential roommates.
 They must also have paid accounts to read your messages.

 Speaking of Facebook, if you don’t mind making your roommate search public, it may be worthwhile to post a note letting your friends know you are searching for a roommate.
 If you are moving to a new city and know a few people there, tag them in the post.